-Scabies is a skin infection that is caused by tiny insects (mites) which burrow under your skin, causing a very itchy rash.
+Scabies is a skin infection that is caused by tiny insects (mites) that burrow under your skin, causing a very itchy rash.

 The scabies rash looks like small blisters surrounded by red patches.